Dates: May 26 – October 7, 2018

-The Ice Cubed and Icewalk in the Afternoon tours are our most popular glacier adventure, providing plenty of time to absorb the beauty and complexity of the snowfield, but not requiring a full day commitment.
-It offers three to four hours of hiking on the lower two kilometers of the Athabasca Glacier, with short stops along the trail to tell you more about active glaciation and explain the features that you are seeing.
-There are constant views of the Canadian Rockies, along with glacially carved out landscapes like moraines, mill wells, and crevasses.
+The Ice Cubed and Icewalk in the Afternoon are our most popular glacier adventures.
+Both provide plenty of time to absorb the beauty and complexity of the snowfield, but do not require a full day commitment.
+They offer three hours of hiking on the lower two kilometers of the Athabasca Glacier, with short stops along the trail to learn more about active glaciation and to understand the features that you are seeing.
+There are constant views of the Canadian Rockies, along with glacially carved landscapes such as moraines, millwells, and crevasses.

-We start off from the meeting area (the lower parking lot nearest the glacier) with a short but steep trail that takes us to the bottom edge of the glacier which is called the terminus, or toe.
-The glacier itself is at a mellower pitch, and in some areas the surface is fairly even and smooth, while in other places it’s like walking across a series of frozen waves.
+We start off from the meeting area (the lower parking lot nearest the glacier) with a short but steep trail that takes us to the edge of the glacier, called the terminus, or toe.
+The glacier itself is at a lower angle, and in some areas the surface is fairly even and smooth, while in others it’s like walking across a series of frozen waves.
 Occasionally we jump across gently flowing streams of frigid water.
-At other times we come to much larger rivers that are far too wide and dangerous to cross as they cut a beautiful green channel of water down the ice field.
-There are even spots where these rivers drop into bottomless crevasses, resulting in waterfalls that disappear into the depths of the ice.
+At other times we come to much larger rivers that are too wide and dangerous to cross as they cut a beautiful green channel of water down the glacier.
+There are places where these rivers drop into bottomless holes (millwells or moulins), resulting in waterfalls that disappear into the depths of the ice.

-The Athabasca Glacier is one of the easiest glaciers to access in all North America due to its proximity to the scenic Icefields Parkway.
-It is in continuous movement and travels forward several centimeters per day.
+The Athabasca Glacier is one of the easiest glaciers to access in all of North America due to its proximity to the scenic Icefields Parkway.
+It is in continuous movement and travels forward several centimetres per day.
 It is the largest of six glaciers that comprise the Columbia Icefield.
 It is shrinking many meters every year and has receded more than 1.5 km (0.93 mi) in the past 125 years, losing over half of its volume.